chapel-lang/chapel/doc/rst/language/spec/modules.rst

 signaled if C1, C2, C3 have conflicting public module-level
 definitions of the same symbol.

 An optional ``limitation-clause`` may be provided to limit the symbols made available by a given use statement.
 If an ``except`` list is provided, then all the visible but unlisted symbols in the module or enumerated type will be made available without prefix.
 If an ``only`` list is provided, then just the listed visible symbols in the module or enumerated type will be made available without prefix.
-All visible symbols not provided via these limited use statements are still accessible by prefixing the access with the name of the module or enumerated type.
-It is an error to provide a name in a ``limitation-clause`` that does not exist or is not visible in the respective module or enumerated type.
+All visible symbols not provided via these limited use statements are still accessible by prefixing the access with the name of the module or enumerated type (unless the module has been renamed to ``_``, as described earlier).

-If a type or type's secondary methods are defined in the used module, then any instances of the type obtained in the scope of the use may access the fields and methods of that type, regardless of the ``limitation-clause``.
-These fields and methods cannot be specified in a ``limitation-clause`` on their own.
-The privacy of use statements is also ignored when determining if an instance can access the fields and methods, for similar reasons.

-This notion of transitivity extends to the case in which a scope imports symbols from multiple modules or constants from multiple enumeration types.
-For example if a module A uses modules B1, B2, B3 and modules B1, B2, B3 publicly use modules C1, C2, C3 respectively, then all of the public symbols in B1, B2, B3 have the potential to shadow the public symbols of C1, C2, and C3.
-However an error is signaled if C1, C2, C3 have conflicting public module-level definitions of the same symbol.

-An optional ``limitation-clause`` may be provided to limit the symbols made available by a given use statement.
-If an ``except`` list is provided, then all the visible but unlisted symbols in the module or enumerated type will be made available without prefix.
-If an ``only`` list is provided, then just the listed visible symbols in the module or enumerated type will be made available without prefix.
-All visible symbols not provided via these limited use statements are still accessible by prefixing the access with the name of the module or enumerated type.
 It is an error to provide a name in a ``limitation-clause`` that does not exist or is not visible in the respective module or enumerated type.

 If a type or type's secondary methods are defined in the used module, then any instances of the type obtained in the scope of the use may access the fields and